sepsoh/awesome-bash-scripts/Scripts/Internet Problem Fixer/notes.md

         check if icmp works
         check if tcp works
         check if port 80 works
-        detect if dhclient didnt manage to renew the ip
+        detect if dhclient didnt managed to renew the ip

 -if icmp is not available:
     -test tcp and http